hanszhang00/BLM-Informational-Site/README.md

 ## Motivation for creating this website

-The intention of this website is to hopefully help the audience become more educated in the BLM movement, it's history, where it's current at, and where it's leading towards.
+The intention of this website is to hopefully help the audience become **more educated in the BLM movement**, it's history, where it's current at, and where it's leading towards.

 ## Tech-stack